artemis15/sp/Medium Labs/Lab3.md

 			if (!gs.nil(userRegSysId)) {
 				data.status = "success";
 				data.message = gs.getMessage("Your registration has been submitted.
-				You will be redirected to the homepage in a few seconds.
-                         If you are not being redirected click on the Logo and you will get back to the homepage.");
+You will be redirected to the homepage in a few seconds.If you are not being redirected click on the Logo and you will get back to the homepage.");
 			} else {
 				data.status = "error";
 			}